Breaking Down The Avalanches Since I Left You: A Track-by-Track Guide

 Key Samples:

-- “The Secret Tapes of Dr. Eich” by Paperclip People (1996): Sampled “Slam Dance” from 0:18 and throughout, adding techno influences.
+- “The Secret Tapes of Dr. Eich” by Paperclip People (1996): Sampled “Slam Dance” from 0:18 and throughout — Detroit techno influence creeping in from the left.

 Track 6: “Electricity”